-Today, profession and skill have been shaped into a formal education entailing sophisticated but organized educational system.
-Majority of the time he incurred positive outcomes but in some instances have writhed significant setbacks.
-Human being by nature has an inherent tendency to be competitive and may even go further to please that instinct by shortcutting the corners within the journey of his professional try-So, social programs were introduced under the patronage of public safety and quality assurance.
-Hence, the notions of certification and licensing were introduced.
+Today, profession and skill have been shaped into a formal education entailing a sophisticated but organized educational system.
+He often incurred positive outcomes but sometimes has writhed significant setbacks.
+By nature, human beings have an inherent tendency to be competitive.
+They may even go further to please such instinct by cutting corners in their professional try's journey.
+Leaders introduced social programs under the patronage of public safety and quality assurance.
+Hence, They also introduced the notions of certification and licensing.

-The former was to set up the validity of certain characteristics of an object, person, or organization qualification to govern whether a particular individual is knowledgeable enough in a given occupational discipline so to be classified as "competent to practice" in that scope.
-But, licensing or occupational accrediting also called professional licensure, is a form of government guidelines requiring a license to pursue a particular profession for "compensation”.
+The former was to set up the validity of specific characteristics of an object, person, or organization qualification to govern whether a particular individual is knowledgeable enough in a given occupational discipline to be classified as "competent to practice" in that scope.
+But, licensing or occupational accrediting, also called professional licensure, is a form of government guidelines requiring a license to pursue a particular profession for "compensation."

-Occupations that can have a significant deleterious influence on individuals, like physicians and lawyers, need professional licenses in most developed countries, but ample jurisdiction also requires licenses for professions without any significant negative risks, like plumbers, taxi drivers, and electricians.
+Occupations that can significantly harm influence individuals, like physicians and lawyers, need professional licenses in most developed countries.
+Still, ample jurisdiction also requires permits for professions without significant adverse risks, like plumbers, taxi drivers, and electricians.

 Licensing creates a regulatory barrier to entry into a selected group of professions, resulting in higher wages for those with licenses and higher costs for consumers.

-What are societies and boards?
-Board was formed to signify a group of people with necessary skills and knowledge about a profession assigned with the responsibility to govern a particular organization, company, societies or other entities to enforce the licensing requirements.
-Boards sustain their own statutory requirements.
-Hence, the sole role is to collectively enforce privileging policies.
+Board was formed to signify a group of people with necessary skills and knowledge about a profession assigned the responsibility to govern a particular organization, company, society, or other entities to enforce the licensing requirements.
+Boards sustain their statutory requirements.
+Hence, the sole role is to implement collectively privileging policies.

 The 13th and 14th centuries saw elementary forms of medical licensing in Germany, Naples, Sicily, and Spain.
 By the 20th century, there was an explosion in the number of occupations liable to a licensing requirement.
 Since 1950, the percentage of the domestic workforce in positions vulnerable to a licensing requirement has multiplied 500 percent and now stands at no less than 25 percent of the economy.

 Occupational licensing is now one of the nation's principal forms of economic regulations.
-Among the occupations subject to a licensing requirement are barbers, bartenders and cat groomers which have no or minimal risk to human lives.
+Among the occupations subject to a licensing requirement are barbers, bartenders, and cat groomers who have no or minimal risk to human lives.

-By definition, certification is a formal process by which an authorized person or agency assesses and verifies and attests in writing thru issuance of a certificate the attributes, characteristics, quality, qualification or status of an individual's professional services is in accordance with time-honored standards.
+By definition, certification is a formal process by which an authorized person or agency assesses, verifies, and attests in writing through the issuance of a certificate that the attributes, characteristics, quality, qualification, or status of an individual's professional services are under time-honored standards.

-Licensing and certification today The concept of licensing and certification has evolved from the fairness of creating some kind of quality professional standards for goods and services rendered by individuals or an entity to a more sophisticated procedure and protocols that in many aspects have had little to do with quality and more to do with control and power of sway.
+The concept of licensing and certification has evolved from the fairness of creating some quality professional standards for goods and services rendered by individuals or an entity to a more sophisticated procedure and protocols that, in many aspects, have had little to do with quality and more to do with control and power of sway.

-It has not only extended to other careers which by nature do not necessarily present a direct danger to the society but also have widened the scope of its intervention with the inadequate reason for doing so by the board of directors.
-Even though, the overall intent is as attractive as values determined within the specific context of the professional interaction, however, the point of this argument is beyond rhetoric, which will be clearer as we expand our discussion later in this piece.
+It has not only extended to other careers that by nature do not necessarily present a direct danger to the society but also has widened the scope of its intervention with the inadequate reason for doing so by the board of directors.
+Even though the overall intent is as attractive as values determined within the specific context of the professional interaction, the point of this argument is beyond rhetoric, which will be more evident as we expand our discussion later in this piece.

-Only to keep in mind, today disciplinary actions against a licensee are by far harsher and thresholds at all time low, hence are important to contemplate that some professional achievements are the person's lifetime investment, and its full-scale application is a big price paid for breaking bureaucratic dogmata.
+Only to keep in mind, today, disciplinary actions against a licensee are by far harsher, and thresholds are at an all-time low.
+Hence it is essential to contemplate that some professional achievements are the person's lifetime investment.
+Its full-scale application is a hefty price paid for breaking bureaucratic dogmata.